Help us save our Roosvelt Elks "Holmes" and the community of Youbou

 Now to add to Youbou residents struggle Timber West has stated that they intend to log Mount Holmes which lies directly behind the residences in Youbou.
 Timber West has logged areas on the other side of the mountain but are actively moving towards logging the slope that is literally our back yard.
 This means not only is the esthetic quality of our community going to be greatly affected but our watershed will be affected, all of Youbou's drinking water comes off that mountain.
 There are residents that still have water licenses and get their drinking water off that mountain.
 There have been landslides down that mountain in the past and once logged this is a much greater risk, especially in light of global warming and heavier rainfalls.
 This mountain provides habitat to our endangered species of Roosevelt Elk, one of the few places where they still able to live and raise their young.

 A door to door petition was completed by concerned residents and the response has been overwhelmingly in favor or no logging of Mount Holmes.
 Our municipal official has been involved as well as our MLA representatives, everyone is in agreement that this must not be logged.
 BUT, it is private land, owned by a private company so we have limited recourse.

 We need support from you to put pressure on Timber West to do the right thing.
 They must not log the mountainside facing our community.
 Please help us in making them aware that the consequences of logging our mountain are too risky to our little community.

-Kim Ring needs your help with “Timber West Forest Corporation: Please help our community save our "Holmes"”.
-Join Kim and 1,301 supporters today.
+Karen Deck needs your help with “Timber West Forest Corporation: Please help our community save our "Holmes"”.
+Join Karen and 1,372 supporters today.